 The traces of the “White Gold” - in the Hallstatt Salt Mine

 During the summer you can find the salt's origins here high above Hallstatt.
 Walk to the Hallstatt Salt Mine or take the panorama cable car.
 The journey to the origins and the deepest tunnels leads you deep into the mountain, over slides and past salt lakes.
 A perfect excursion, especially for families, that you should not miss.

 Only the best are copied – how Hallstatt came to China

 You most probably have never heard of Boluo in the Chinese province of Guangdong.
 After years of research, a replica of Hallstatt was built over there.
 Sure, the wonderful mountain scenery and other details are missing but the official delegation of Upper Austria and Hallstatt, who got invited to the introduction, was quite impressed by the result.
 After all, it's only the best and most beautiful who get copied.

 From bones and mountains

 Stroll through Hallstatt and along the picturesque lakeside and see all the lovely highlights along the way.
 The ossuary at the church is an absolute curiosity.
 More than 600 skulls and the corresponding bones are stacked up at this charnel house.
 But that's not all: the skulls are also dated and painted.
 Legend has it that this method was used because there was not enough room at the Hallstatt cemetery.
-Latest findings refute this assertion because only individual families were exhumed instead of random graves.
-Normally the corps had been buried for 20 to 30 years before their bones were exhumed.
+The latest findings refute this assertion because only individual families were exhumed instead of random graves.
+Normally the corps had been buried for 20 to 30 years before their bones were exhumed

 From Seehof on Lake Mondsee to Hallstatt